Frequently Asked Questions

 Q. Where can I get Mr. Yuk stickers?

-A. For two sheets of stickers, call 1 (800) 222-1222 and request a Yuk Pak with stickers.
+A. For one sheet of stickers, call 1 (800) 222-1222 and request a Yuk Pak with stickers.
 Larger sticker quantities can be ordered from our website.

 Q. Will you report me as a bad parent if I call too often?